DFXswiss/docs/src/en/faq.md

 </div>`
 ```

+Note: Technically it is not an IFRAME but a web widget.
+This works much better than an IFRAME.
 If you have any questions, our moderators in the Telegram group https://t.me/DFXswiss_en or our support at support@dfx.swiss will be happy to help.